Abby Services Orientation

 (e) The referral for additional services when the patient requires continuing services.

 (7) Each nurse registry shall keep clinical records received from the independent contractor licensed nurse for 5 years following the termination of service.
-Retained records can be stored as hard paper copy, microfilm, computer disks or tapes and must be retrievable for use during unannounced surveys.
+Retained records can be stored as a hard paper copy, microfilm, computer disks, or tapes and must be retrievable for use during unannounced surveys.

 59A-18.013 Administration of Drugs and Biologicals.

 (1) Each nurse registry shall disseminate to its independent contractor nurses the procedures required by Chapter 464, F.S. and the rules of the Agency for Health Care Administration governing the administration of drugs and biologicals to patients.

 (a) An order for medications to be administered by the licensed nurse shall be dated and signed by the attending physician, physician assistant, or advanced registered nurse practitioner as required in Section 400.506(17), F.S.;

 (b) An order for medications shall contain the name of the patient, the name of the drug, dosage, frequency, method or site of injection, and order from the physician, physician assistant, or advanced registered nurse practitioner if the patient or caregiver are to be taught to give the medication; and